2w21234/privateST/README.md

 # Import the custom initialization function from the project script
 from test_privateST import custom_resnet18

-# Initialize the model for your specific task (e.g., 250 gene prediction)
+# Initialize the model for your specific task
 model = custom_resnet18(num_classes=250)

 # The function automatically configures: